genostats/Fantasio_vignette/Fantasio.md

 Introduction
 ------------

 Fantasio is composed of several functions.
-Its goals are for:
+Its goals are:

--   Population genetic studies (estimating and detecting inbreeding on individuals without known genealogy, estimating the population proportion of mating types and the individual probability to be offspring of different mating types)
+-   For population genetic studies: estimating and detecting inbreeding on individuals without known genealogy, estimating the population proportion of mating types and the individual probability to be offspring of different mating types
--   Rare disease studies (performing homozygosity mapping with heterogeneity)
+-   For rare disease studies: performing homozygosity mapping with heterogeneity
--   Multifactorial disease studies (HBD-GWAS strategy).
+-   For multifactorial disease studies: HBD-GWAS strategy

 Fantasio implements the creation of several random sparse submaps on genome-wide data (to remove linkage disequilibrium).
 It also provides